-Offset Byte Op Ор Description
+Offset Dec Hex Byte Op Description

-Dec Hex

-EPCS 16 flas h device byte l ocation address (current for write, next for read)
+device b yte loc ation address (current for write, next for read)

-147 93 LSB R Full address of the current (for write and erase) and past (for
+147 93 LSB R Full 24-bit address of the current (for write and erase) and past

-148 94 read) access to the flash chip
+148 94 (for read) access to the flash chip

 149 95 MSB

-Flash chip can be read at any time; all its contents are available from address 00000h to FFFFFh (2 Mbytes).
+Flash chip can be read at any time; all its contents are available within 24-bit space from address 000000h to FFFFFFh (16MB), however actual size of the chip may differ (e.g. EPCS16 is 2MB).
 Chip can be written byte-by-byte, but, if the location was written to before, whole sector containing the location should be erased.

-This access is targeted for sectored access, in other words, space in EPCS16 chip is designated for bulk data writing (e.g. GR8NET FPGA application image, or user data), and not at the single byte level.
+This access is targeted for 64KB sectored access, in other words, space in serial flash chip is designated for bulk data writing (e.g. GR8NET FPGA application image, or user data), and not at the single byte level.